jac3km4/redscript-vscode/README.md

 ## commands
 This extension comes with commands that make development easier.
 Commands start with `redscript:` and can be exectuded from the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (default: `Ctrl+Shift+P`).

-It is recommended to work inside a [workspace](https://code.visualstudio.com/docs/editor/workspaces) for projects consistent of more than one file to fully make use of the extension.
+It is recommended to work inside a [workspace](https://code.visualstudio.com/docs/editor/workspaces) for projects consisting of more than one file to fully make use of the extension.

 When in a workspace, this extension expects to find redscript files with in a `src` folder:
 ```